Flying with Broken Ribs

 It is advised that you get checked and speak to your doctor in advance to your flight.
 Your doctor may test you to see if your current condition is fine for you to fly also known as the 'fit to fly' test.
 Once the Doctor has approved you can fly you can check with the airline.

-It is recommended that you check your current level of medical insurance in regards to your health.
+It is recommended that you check your current level of medical coverage in regards.
 If you are not fully covered, you should then think about upgrading in order to cover yourself in any event.

 You might find that it will be more comfortable to sit at the front where there is extra room and access to flight attendants, should you need any assistance.
 You may think about buying extra seats, buying seats to the end of the aisles or upgrading your class for more comfort.
-Remember not to book your seats at the emergency seat row as of your condition you may not be able to offer your help in the case of an emergency.
-It's important to also sit upright in your seat and try not to lie recline.
+Remember not to book your seats at the emergency seat row as you may not be able to offer your help in the case of an emergency.
 Book your seat by following our guide on 'how to book seats'.

 On the day of your flight you’ll need to arrive at the airport in good time, depending on your flight you need to arrive around 3 hours before for the long-haul flights and 2 hours before for short-haul flights in order to ensure you reach the departure gate for boarding.